 And, the interface in LifeLock is arguably easier to use, more professional, and cleaner, which means you will likely find more of the options available in fewer clicks.

 The summary here is that every other identity theft protection app has to compete with Norton LifeLock on features (which are remarkably similar between the apps) but mostly on brand name recognition, which is much higher with Norton LifeLock.
-The paid plans can be confusing - you are forced to pick the one you want at the price you can afford, even though you might not even know which plan meets your needs for personal security.
-In the end, it’s the clearly designed interface that won us over - every feature is easy to find and use.
+The paid plans can be confusing as you are forced to pick among several plans, and target a price you can afford, even though it can be a challenge to even know which plan meets your needs for personal security.
+In the end, it’s the clearly designed interface that won us over, with every feature easy to find and use.